Shukla00/Shukla00/README.md

 - 👋 Hi, I’m Vinayak Shukla
 - 👀 I’m interested in Data Science and AI&ML
-- 🌱 I’m currently Artificial Intelligence and Robotics
+- 🌱 I’m currently learning Artificial Intelligence and Robotics
-- 💞️ I’m looking to collaborate in fields like Healthcare Analytics, FinTech, E-commerce, Sports Analytics, and Smart Cities to apply AI-driven predictive models for solving real-world challenges
+- 💞️ I’m looking to collaborate in fields like Smart Education, and Smart Cities to apply AI-driven predictive models for solving real-world challenges.
+- 💞️ Very interested in development for Bharat Under (Aatmnirbhar Bharat).
 - 📫 To Reach Me https://www.linkedin.com/in/vinayak-shukla
 - ⚡ Fun fact: I Am Very Noobie in this field